Scheirle/git-gerrit-bridge/README.md

 they have to be cleaned up/deleted regularly.

 Git can do this for fully integrated branches with `git branch -d <branch>`.
-The issue with this is that often changes are purely modified in gerrit (rebase or online edits), preventing git from detecting if a local branch is fully integrated or not (git hashes differ).
+The issue is that often changes are purely modified in gerrit (rebase or online edits), preventing git from detecting if a local branch is fully integrated or not (git hashes differ).

 The `git gerrit` script maps local changes to remote changes and can therefore handle such situations.<br>